KarMiles/physio-clinic/README.md

 CBV are predominantly used in this project for the following reasons:
 - Code reusability - a view class can be inherited by another view class and modified in a different use case.
 - DRY, which stands for 'don't repeat yourself' - CBV helps to reduce code duplication
-- Code extendability - CBV can be extended to include more functionalities using Mixins
+- Code extendibility - CBV can be extended to include more functionalities using Mixins
 - Code structuring - class based view helps to respond to different http request with different class instance methods instead of conditional branching statements inside a single function based view.
 - Usage of built-in generic class-based views.